-- ➤ A code is interpolated to define an interpolation zone around each drill hole 100M along strike direction and 60M across and vertical to prevent over extrapolation of grades in areas of wide drill hole spacing. - ➤ Indicator kriging is used to prevent the smoothing of high grades across well defined zones of waste.
+- A code is interpolated to define an interpolation zone around each drill hole 100M along strike direction and 60M across and vertical to prevent over extrapolation of grades in areas of wide drill hole spacing. - Indicator kriging is used to prevent the smoothing of high grades across well defined zones of waste.
 An indicator is assigned as 0 or 1 to the composites based on copper grade using a 0.10% cut-off (<0.10 = 0 and >=0.10 = 1).
-Variograms are run on the indicator by zone (see table 17.3d for results by zone). - The indicators are kriged into a probability item in the block model resulting in each block having a value from 0.0 to 1.0 representing the probability of the block being high grade (see table 17.3e for all kriging parameters).
-Based on this probability value, an indicator is set in the block identifying the block as 0 = lowgrade/waste or 1 = highgrade.
-The composite indicators are then re-set to match the indicator in the block that they fall within.
-As a result waste grade composites within the ore zone are used in the ore zone interpolation (internal waste dilution) and ore composites in the waste zone are used in the waste zone interpolation (Note: these composites have their range of influence limited). - > Copper and gold variography is performed for each model ore (indicator = 1) zone. - ➤ Copper and gold grades both un-capped and capped are interpolated using zone and indicator matching.
+Variograms are run on the indicator by zone.
+See attached table.

+- > The indicators are kriged into a probability item in the block model resulting in each block having a value from 0.0 to 1.0 representing the probability of the block being high grade, see attached table of kriging parameters.
+Based on this probability an indicator is set in the block identifying the block as 0 = lowgrade/waste or 1 = highgrade. - The composite indicators are then re-set to match the indicator in the block that they fall within.
+As a result waste grade composites within the ore zone are used in the ore zone interpolation (internal waste dilution) and ore composites in the waste zone are used in the waste zone interpolation (Note: these composites have their range of influence limited). - Copper and gold variography is performed for each model zone ore (indicator = 1) zone, Sample for Main Zone Copper shown in Figure 17.3. - Copper and gold grades both un-capped and capped are interpolated using zone and indicator matching.
 Two pass kriging is used in the ore zone.
-The first pass uses the full variogram range and the estimates are only used to provide an estimate of Inferred grades.
+The first pass uses the full variogram range and the estimates are only used to provide an estimate of inferred grades.
 The second pass limits the search radius to 67% of the variogram range with the vertical range further limited to +-22m (bench above and bench below).
-This pass provides the Measured and Indicated grades.
+This pass provides the measured and indicated grades.
 The waste zone is interpolated using inverse distance squared.
-Any composites in the waste zone have their range of influence limited to 40M.
-See table 17.5 for tabulated classification logic.
+Any composites in the waste zone have their range of influence limited to 40M. - Silver grades are interpolated using inverse distance to the 3rd power with a maximum search distance of 250M with the vertical search limited to 45M.
+Zone and indicator matching is also used.
+Since the early drill holes were not analyzed for silver not all blocks received an interpolated silver estimate.
+The missing blocks received a silver grade based on the strong correlation between copper and silver. - > The ore is classified using the following logic.